anataliocs/minimal-viable-dex-3web-demo/README.md

 ## Introduction

-Implementation of a minimal viable DEX dapp on the Ethereum Blockchain.
+Implementation of a minimal viable DEX dapp on Ethereum, built with Next.js, ThirdWeb and Tailwind.

 ## Run Application